 3. Cover the Compost Layer With Premium Soil

-Before you begin planting garden veggies, you should add a healthy layer of nutrient-packed topsoil over your core garden compost mound.
+Before planting garden veggies, add a healthy layer of nutrient-packed topsoil over your core garden compost mound.
 Aim to stack the soil at least 5 inches deep.
 Try to add enough rich soil so that the roots of your vegetables, flowers, and plants have plenty of depth to spread out naturally.

 Over the years, consider adding additional layers of raised bed soil to help make up for the original core compost layers that naturally deteriorate with time.
 Food for thought!